 - Recent data from the UK, Sweden and the US supports that certain vegetables rich in nitrates like kale, spinach, bok-choy, celery and beet root have extremely high nitrate content and are beneficial when consumed.
-(For example a typical plate of salad contains around 1200mg of nitrate which is 3-4 folds higher than that allowed by WHO or Health Canada.
+(For example a typical plate of salad contains around 1200mg of nitrate which is three to four times higher than that allowed by WHO or Health Canada.
 Yet, how often has eating salads been associated with disease or health risk?)

 Other studies also call into question whether nitrates pose any health risk:

 - Occupational exposure to very high levels of nitrate occurs in fertilizer workers, who have elevated body burdens of nitrate and elevated salivary nitrate and nitrite levels, yet they show no increased incidence of gastric cancers.

 - Studies in Canada, Italy, Sweden and Germany involving thousands of study subjects have failed to show any association of risk rather have demonstrated an inverse association between estimated nitrate intake and gastric cancer.

 - In a review of 14 epidemiological studies, 13 of which were case-control studies, Blot et al. could not conclude any relationship between cured meat consumption during pregnancy and brain or any other cancers.
 It may be that in the limited number of epidemiological studies linking nitrate, nitrite or cured meats to a specific cancer site, other as yet uncharacterized dietary or environmental factors may be involved instead.